Bilbao Fine Arts Museum981 Votes Currently Open

-Art And Culture, Art Museum, Educational Site, Family And Kids
+- Tags: Art And Culture, Art Museums, Educational Site

 Inaugurated back in 1914, the Bilbao Fine Arts Museum is the second most visited museum in the city after the Guggenheim museum.
 The neo-classical style building is home to an array of artwork from the Middle Ages to the present day, boasting of artists like Goya, Gauguin, Peter Blake, Francis Bacon and Van Dyck.

 On visiting, you will be audience to over ten thousand works of art including several famous paintings and sculptures.
 Spanish and Basque artists feature prominently in the collection featuring and celebrating all that Spain’s art world has to offer.
 Just a short walk away from the very obviously contemporary Guggenheim museum, this museum might instill in you an appreciation for the old tropes like romanticism, renaissance, Romanesque and the gothic.

 The museum also has a conservation and restoration department that preserves these unique paintings from damage.
 As compared to the imposing Guggenheim, this small and quaint museum might just steal your heart.

 - The ground floor houses Romanesque, Gothic, Renaissance, Baroque and various Basque artists, along with some temporary exhibitions.

 - The first floor houses Romantic, Realist and Impressionist art along with a whole section on contemporary art.

 - The museum also has a cafeteria for visitors, along with a restaurant called Arbolagana which is closed on Sunday and Monday evenings.
 Both eating joints are closed on Tuesday.